standardebooks/manual/8-typography.rst

 			<p>The exchange rate was £2 for $1.</p>

 #.
-Currency symbols are not abbrevations.
+Currency symbols are not abbreviations.

 £sd shorthand
 -------------